So your B2B tech company has hit its stride. You’re signing new clients, honing your product offerings, and even attracting some industry attention.

 Outsourcing your PR can accomplish both of these things.

-Staffing a full-time marketing and PR department, however—with a social media specialist, a media specialist, content writers, a CMO, and junior and senior marketers—is a massive undertaking for startups that are already operating on short timelines and under immense financial pressure.
+Staffing a full-time marketing and PR agency, however—with a social media specialist, a media specialist, content writers, a CMO, and junior and senior marketers—is a massive undertaking for startups that are already operating on short timelines and under immense financial pressure.

 Given this fact, as well as the length and difficulty of the hiring process post-pandemic, outsourcing these functions is not just a good idea, but a necessity.
 After all, marketing has to start ramping up long before a startup launches its first product.